 Prodigal Daughters by Vasiliki Katsarou

-A film by New Jersey-based poet Vasiliki Katsarou, using text from translator William Gass’s introduction to The Notebooks of Malte Laurids Brigge, and images by Andrew David King.
+A film by New Jersey-based poet Vasiliki Katsarou, using text from William Gass’s translation of Rilke’s novel The Notebooks of Malte Laurids Brigge and images by Andrew David King.
 There wasn’t any description on Vimeo, so I contacted Katsarou to ask if she might have an artist’s statement.
 Here’s what she shared:

 Prodigal Daughters is a collage video poem I made with Andrew David King.
 I’m a poet, teaching artist and publisher who holds an MFA in filmmaking, and who made a 35mm film back in the 20th century.
 My collaborator Andrew, whose footage this is, is a journalist, poet and book artist based in San Francisco.
 Our mission was to make two (one minute) cellphone films combining image and text.
 Prodigal Daughters was put together in serendipitous fashion, when I came across a striking passage (that I read in voiceover) from William Gass’ introduction to Rilke’s classic novel The Notebooks of Malte Laurids Brigge.
 Gass is writing about Rilke, who’s writing about young women standing in awe before hanging tapestries in a medieval museum.
 For me, something about this film poem seems to vault generations and art forms.
 It answers a question I had about how a film poem can exist independently of my own poetry and celluloid film work.
 It has the potential to serve as a dream instance, where meaning lies not solely in visual image nor words, but in their spontaneous combustion.